algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 ### Project management control procedures

-The developement team will send regularly an email to the client to keep it inform of the project progression, gather is question or modification request and ask him our questions.
+The development team will send regularly an email to the client to keep him informed of the project progression, gather his questions or modification requests and ask him our questions.

 ### Change management procedures